Paris, 2 March 2009

 Editors-in-Chief:

-Petraq Papajorgji, Center for Applied Optimization, University of Florida,
+Petraq Papajorgji, Center for Applied Optimization, University of Florida, USA

 Francois Pinet, Cemagref, Clermont Ferrand, France